amaan8429/cur8t/README.md

 - [x] github backup
 - [ ] settings page - clerk something
 - [x] private and public collections
-- [ ] add a search bar on the collection page
+- [x] add a search bar on the collection page
 - [ ] add all the private collections problem to the settings section

-Things i have to work on :

-1. Finish this bukmarks project --> make extension for it --> make whatsapp service for it
-2. Portfolio website
-3. Finish web3 project issue-tracker
-4. 4 projects for web3 hackathon
-5. learn and build something using tailwind css and next.js and framer motion
-6. web3 cohort by harkirat

 - [x] add a zod parser to the link schema on the client side while adding a new link
 - [x] add a zod parser to the link schema on the client side while updating a collection
 - [x] add a zod parser to the link schema on the server side while creating a new link